 (29) In order to enhance the effectiveness of the JTF, it should be possible that complementary resources from the ERDF and the ESF+ are made available to the JTF on a voluntary basis.
-Those complementary resources should be provided through a specific voluntary transfer from those funds to the JTF taking into account the transition challenges set out in the territorial just transition plans, which need to be addressed.
+Those complementary resources should be provided through a specific voluntary transfer from those funds to the JTF, taking into account the transition challenges set out in the territorial just transition plans, which need to be addressed.
 Amounts to be transferred should be provided from resources of the categories of regions where the territories identified in territorial just transition plans are located.
 Given these specific arrangements for the use of the JTF resources, only the specific transfer mechanism should apply for the constitution of the JTF resources.
-Furthermore, it should be clarified that only the provisions of this Regulation and of Regulation (EU) [JTF Regulation] should apply to the JTF and to the resources of the ERDF and the ESF+ transferred to the JTF, which also become JTF support.
+Furthermore, it should be clarified that only this Regulation and Regulation (EU) [JTF Regulation] should apply to the JTF and to the resources of the ERDF and the ESF+ transferred to the JTF, which also become JTF support.
 Neither Regulation (EU) [ERDF/CF Regulation] nor Regulation (EU) [ESF+ Regulation] should apply to the complementary support.
-Therefore, the ERDF resources transferred as a complementary support to the JTF should be excluded from the basis of calculation of the thematic concentration requirements set out in Article 3 of Regulation (EU) [ERDF/CF Regulation] and from the basis of calculation of minimum allocations to sustainable urban development as set out in Article 9 of Regulation (EU) [ERDF/CF Regulation].
-The same applies to the ESF+ resources transferred as a complementary support to the JTF in respect of thematic concentration requirements set out in Article 7 of Regulation (EU) [ESF+ Regulation].
+Therefore, the ERDF resources transferred as a complementary support to the JTF should be excluded from the basis of calculation of the thematic concentration requirements set out in Regulation (EU) [ERDF/CF Regulation] and from the basis of calculation of minimum allocations to sustainable urban development as set out in Regulation (EU) [ERDF/CF Regulation].
+The same applies to the ESF+ resources transferred as a complementary support to the JTF in respect of thematic concentration requirements set out in Regulation (EU) [ESF+ Regulation].

-(30) To strengthen the integrated territorial development approach, investments in the form of territorial tools such as integrated territorial investments ('ITI'), community-led local development ('CLLD', referred to as 'LEADER' under the European Agricultural Fund for Rural Development (EAFRD) or any other territorial tool under policy objective "a Europe closer to citizens" supporting initiatives designed by the Member State for investments programmed for the ERDF should be based on territorial and local development strategies.
+(30) To strengthen the integrated territorial development approach, investments in the form of territorial tools, such as integrated territorial investments, community-led local development, referred to as 'LEADER' under the European Agricultural Fund for Rural Development (EAFRD), or any other territorial tool which supports initiatives designed by the Member State, should be based on territorial and local development strategies.
 The same should apply to related initiatives such as the Smart Villages.
-For the purposes of ITIs and territorial tools designed by Member States, minimum requirements should be set out for the content of territorial strategies.
+For the purposes of integrated territorial investments and territorial tools designed by Member States, minimum requirements should be set out for the content of territorial strategies.
 Those territorial strategies should be developed and endorsed under the responsibility of relevant authorities or bodies.
 To ensure the involvement of relevant authorities or bodies in implementing territorial strategies, those authorities or bodies should be responsible for the selection of operations to be supported, or involved in that selection.
 Territorial strategies, when promoting sustainable tourism initiatives, should ensure an appropriate balance between the needs of both residents and tourists, such as interconnecting cycling and railway networks.

 (31) In order to address effectively the development challenges in rural areas, coordinated support from the Funds and the EAFRD should be facilitated.
-Member States and regions should ensure that the interventions supported through the Funds and the EAFRD are complementary and are implemented in a coordinated manner with a view to creating synergies, in order to reduce the administrative cost and burden for managing bodies and beneficiaries.
+Member States and regions should ensure that the interventions supported through the Funds and the EAFRD are complementary and are implemented in a coordinated manner with a view to creating synergies and in order to reduce the administrative cost and burden for managing bodies and beneficiaries.